 - Track 16-6Corneal Surgery

 - Track 16-8Eye Muscle Surgery

 - Track 16-9Oculoplastic Surgery

 - Track 16-10Eyelid Surgery

 Laser surgery is a type of surgery that uses a laser to cut tissue or remove a surface lesion such as a skin tumor.
 There are a number of different types of lasers that differ in emitted light wavelengths and power ranges and in their ability to clot, cut, or vaporize tissue.
-The commonly used lasers are the YAG laser, the pulsed-dye laser, the argon laser, the CO2 (carbon dioxide) laser, the excimer laser, the KTP laser, and the diode laser.
+The frequently used lasers are the YAG laser, the pulsed-dye laser, the argon laser, the CO2 laser, the excimer laser, the KTP laser, and the diode laser.
 Laser surgery is commonly used on the eye.
-Techniques used include LASIK, which is used to correct near and far-sightedness in vision, and photorefractive keratectomy, a procedure which permanently reshapes the cornea using an excimer laser to remove a small amount of the human tissue.
+Methods used include LASIK, which is used to correct near and far-sightedness in vision, and photorefractive keratectomy, a procedure which permanently reshapes the cornea using an excimer laser to remove a small amount of the human tissue.

 - Track 17-1Thermal Laser Therapy